mccharliesins/linkedin-automation/README.md

 ## Features

 - Automated content generation using AI
-- Scheduled posting to LinkedIn with completely randomized timing
+- Scheduled posting to LinkedIn
 - Different posting schedules for each day of the week
 - Comment monitoring and management
-- Natural posting pattern with random intervals
+- Randomized posting times for natural appearance

 ## Prerequisites